Spuntagano/twitcherino/README.md

 Source code for an upcoming website that will combine all livegaming webservice in one!
 This is a work in progress!

+You create an account if you like, but it will most likely be deleted at some point

 ## License

 This project is licensed under a  Attribution-NonCommercial-ShareAlike 4.0 International.